asulibraries/islandora-repo/README.md

 4. Make a file called in your user root called .asurepo_vault_pass and get it from the lastpass. (this is the password for decrypting ansible vault stuff which will allow you to deploy to create and encrypt files)
 5. Run vagrant up (from within the claw-playbook root)
 6. This repo will be available inside the vagrant VM as `/var/www/html/drupal`
+7. If you want the ASU specific config, cd into `/var/www/html/drupal` and run `drupal config:import --directory /var/www/html/drupal/config/sync`

 # Ansible
 If you've already provisioned your vagrant environment and need to re-run the ASU specific provisioning, you can do so with `ansible-playbook asu-install.yml -i inventory/vagrant -l all -e ansible_ssh_user=$vagrantUser -e islandora_distro=ubuntu/xenial64` Your $vagrantUser will either be ubuntu or vagrant.
 Check to see what user you become when you `vagrant ssh`.